-The new Montana State University-Great Falls Campus Library is located just off the atrium next to the Welcome Desk in the main building.
+The new Weaver Library at Montana State University-Great Falls is located just off the atrium next to the Help Desk.
 The Library's collection supports all curricular areas; the collection includes books, videos, and periodicals as well as a rich array of electronic resources including full-text periodicals and newspapers, periodical indexes, reference materials, and the catalogs of other libraries.
 Access to Library holdings is through a Web-based catalog and the Library's website.
 Electronic resources can be accessed 24/7 from off-campus.
 The Library provides computers for research and space to study, including group study rooms.
 Also housed in the Library is the campus computer lab with the software needed for coursework.
 The Library supports instruction and student learning by providing open access to information and knowledge.
 Library services include reference, individual and group instruction, interlibrary loan, and reserves.
 A knowledgeable staff is available to help patrons with information needs.
-For more information, call the library at (406) 771-4398 or visit the Library's web site at: library.gfcmsu.edu.
+For more information, call the Weaver Library at (406) 771-4398 or visit the Library's web site at: library.gfcmsu.edu.